iiasa/Condor_run_R/configuring.md

 - `"Error"`, when a job errors or goes on hold.
 - `"Always"`, when a job completes or reaches checkpoint.

+> [!CAUTION]
-**:warning:Beware:** when your run has many jobs, selecting anything other than `"Never"` will be very spammy.
+> When your run has many jobs, selecting anything other than `"Never"` will be very spammy.

 ### EMAIL_ADDRESS